Hamburg Noir

 They damaged his nervous system with a wartime Russian mycotoxin.
 Strapped to a bed in a Memphis hotel, his talent burning out micron by micron, he hallucinated for thirty hours.
 The damage was minute, subtle, and utterly effective.

-When Molly finds Case in a claustrophobic but secure “coffin” room in “Cheap Hotel,” he’s a suicidal speed addict who has hit bottom, taking ridiculous risks as a fence in the well-named Night City:
+When Molly finds Case in a claustrophobic but secure “coffin” room in Cheap Hotel, he’s a suicidal speed addict who’s hit bottom, taking ridiculous risks as a fence in a particularly dangerous part of town:

 Night City was like a deranged experiment in social Darwinism, designed by a bored researcher who kept one thumb permanently on the fast-forward button....
 Biz here was a constant subliminal hum, and death the accepted punishment for laziness, carelessness, lack of grace, the failure to heed the demands of an intricate protocol.

 In a luxurious Hilton Hotel room overlooking Tokyo Bay, Case meets Armitage, who face appears inhumanly perfect.
 “The handsome, inexpressive features offered the routine beauty of the cosmetic boutiques, a conservative amalgam of the past decade’s leading media faces.”
-Armitage’s first words are even less comforting.
-“We invented you in Siberia, Case.”
+Armitage’s first words are even less comforting: “We invented you in Siberia, Case.”
 The young hacker doesn’t know it yet, but Armitage is referring to his own disastrous military mission years before.

 As a first step in Armitage’s plan, Case is forced to steal a “firmware construct” of his late mentor, McCoy Pauly.
 Instead of dwelling on the technical details, Gibson, who freely admits that he knows next to nothing about technology, just moves on to other constructs, all dead friends of Case, who join the makeshift team.